ds4dm/ecole/docs/discussion/theory.rst

 environment.

 .. note::
-   We allow the environment to specify a set of valid actions at each time step :math:`t`.
-The ``action_set`` value returned by :py:meth:`~ecole.environment.EnvironmentComposer.reset` and :py:meth:`~ecole.environment.EnvironmentComposer.step` serves this purpose, and can be left to ``None`` when the action set is implicit.
+   In Ecole we allow environments to optionally specify a set of valid actions at each time step :math:`t`.
+To this end, both the :py:meth:`~ecole.environment.EnvironmentComposer.reset` and :py:meth:`~ecole.environment.EnvironmentComposer.step` methods return the valid ``action_set`` for the next transition, in addition to the current observation and reward.
+This action set is optional, and environments in which the action set is implicit may simply return ``action_set==None``.

 .. note::

-   As can be seen from :eq:`pomdp_control`, the initial reward :math:`r_0` returned by :py:meth:`~ecole.environment.EnvironmentComposer.reset` does not affect the control problem.
+   As can be seen from :eq:`mdp_control` and :eq:`pomdp_control`, the initial reward :math:`r_0` returned by :py:meth:`~ecole.environment.EnvironmentComposer.reset` does not affect the control problem.
 In Ecole we nevertheless chose to preserve this initial reward, in order to obtain meaningfull cumulated episode rewards (e.g., total running time).